-I would highly suggest you compare each tool in-depth.
-As far as Salesmate goes, it’s a super affordable, all-in-one business tool that offers much more than just email marketing like build-in calling, lead management, lead nurturing, live chat, and much more.
+I suggest you compare each tool in-depth.
+As far as Salesmate goes, it’s a super affordable, all-in-one business tool that offers much more than just email marketing, like built-in calling, lead management, lead nurturing, live chat, and much more.

 Frequently asked questions (FAQs)